Dealerdirect/guides/code-styling/bash/README.md

 - For complex string formatting `printf` SHOULD be used rather than `echo`.

-- the `eval` command SHOULD be avoided.
+- the `eval` command SHOULD not be used for scripted code.
+It MAY be used on output generated by other commands specifically for use with `eval`.

 ### General notes

 - Use `shellcheck` to lint BASH scripts (either locally or [online][shellcheck])

 - When in doubt, reference the BASH Guide for Beginners, the Advanced BASH-Scripting Guide the manual, the BASH FAQ, and/or the BASH Pitfalls pages:

   - [BASH Beginners Guide][bash-beginners-guide]
   - [BASH Advanced Guide][bash-advanced-guide]
   - [BASH Manual][bash-manual]